coq/coq/doc/sphinx/language/gallina-extensions.rst

 the errors of inductive definitions, as described in Section :ref:`TODO-1.3.3-inductive-definitions`, may also occur.

-**See also** Coercions and records in Section :ref:`TODO-18.9-coercions-and-records` of the chapter devoted to coercions.
+**See also** Coercions and records in Section :ref:`coercions-classes-as-records` of the chapter devoted to coercions.

 .. _primitive_projections: